AmeliaES/javaScriptCalculator/README.md

 - In each of those steps we need to make sure the number is displayed when a user clicks on a new number button.
 - We can't test every possible calculation with every single number key.
 But we could check that every number button contains the number it should, and same for the other button types.
 - Then we can do some calculations on some of the number keys.
+- We should also check the decimal and clear buttons behave as expected.

 #### Edge cases

 - Negative numbers, can the user click on "-" and then a number to create a negative number?
 - Dividing by 0
+- What happens if a user clicks on an operator multiple times in a row
+- if a user clicks on equals multiple times in a row
+- that the decimal point only occurs once in a number

 ### Things i learnt: